 You build scenarios visually by dragging modules onto a canvas and connecting them.
 Each module represents one app or service, and you map the data flowing between them using a point-and-click interface.
 Make supports over 1,500 app integrations including Gmail, Slack, Notion, Airtable, Google Sheets, Shopify, HubSpot, and direct API connections to AI models like Claude and ChatGPT.

 The free plan allows 1,000 operations per month — enough for light personal automation.
 Paid plans start at $9/month and scale with volume.
+One operation is roughly one module execution, so a three-module scenario running 200 times per month uses 600 operations — well within the free tier for most people getting started.

 This scenario monitors your Gmail inbox for emails matching a filter (for example, emails from a specific domain or with a specific label), sends the email body to Claude or ChatGPT via API, and posts the AI-generated summary to a Slack channel or saves it to a Notion database.

-Here's the module sequence:
+Here is the module sequence:

 [Gmail: Watch Emails]